-Wear OS is in a period of transition.
-Google is working to make its smartwatch operating system smarter, better at fitness and more compatible with iPhones.
-At the same time, other than Fossil there hasn't been many big-name, feature-packed smartwatches as of late.
+The company has been steadily working to make its smartwatch operating system smarter, better at fitness and more compatible with iPhones.

 A smarter smartwatch

 What could the watch project Google's still working on actually look like?
-After it rebranded Android Wear to Wear OS, two of the goals it outlined for the newly minted operating system this year were to make it smarter and better at health.
+After it rebranded Android Wear to Wear OS, two of the goals Google outlined for the newly minted operating system were to make it smarter and better at health and fitness monitoring.

-Smarter seems like a safe bet, especially as Google has made small moves toward this recently.
-Google has been on a tear, putting Assistant into as many devices as possible.
-The critical success of the Pixel line of phones is partly built on how it utilizes Assistant in features like Google Lens, or how AI is used to help take better photos.
+Google has brought Wear OS a smarter Google Assistant, capable of carrying out more tasks and requests.
+Since then it's also been on a bit of a tear, putting Assistant into as many devices as possible.
+The critical success of the Pixel line of phones is partly built on how they utilise Assistant in features like Google Lens, and how AI is used to help take better photos.

 Google has a lot of avenues into the world of deeper health, especially with Verily Life Sciences also under the Alphabet umbrella.
-We saw Google and Nest come closer together to better improve Assistant in the smart home world, perhaps we could see more collaboration between Google and Verily.
+We saw Google and Nest come closer together to improve Assistant in the smart home world β perhaps we could see more collaboration between Google and Verily.
 In fact, we think there's a chance Verily's Study Watch, which received ECG clearance, could be a test bed for health features before a Google consumer watch.

 Works with iPhone?